Menu

 Learning Italian with podcasts is a great way to passively study the language.
 Podcasts help in many ways:

-1. They are a comparatively fun and less boring method to learn new words in a language
+1. They are a more fun way to learn new words in a language

 Check out more Italian language posts here!